-Newsmakers in the areas of advertising, education, health care, human resources, media, municipal, nonprofit and retail.
+Newsmakers in the areas of banking & finance, education, human resources, law, municipal and nonprofit.

 Search sponsored by:

 Former investor Jonathan Eilian’s J.D.
 Holdings plans to buy at least 35 properties through a landmark bankruptcy settlement.

 “You’ve gotta go back to the basics,” says Larry Peterson, Executive Director, Habitat for Humanity of Springfield Missouri.
 Peterson says he gains leadership advice from General Ulysses S. …